maximeg44/Pokegame/README.md

 - Copy, paste -> npm install -g @angular/cli
 - Start 'ng serve' ! (and that's it)

+### You must use the pokeapi at https://pokeapi.co/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.